Skip to content

 Utilising Additional Action Bars

-• 1st Bar: extra abilities and weapon switches for the currently equipped style, that automatically changes with action bar binding.
+1st bar: an extension of binds for the currently equipped style magmatemptest affliction fsoa roarofawakening odetodeceit, that automatically changes with action bar binding

 Keybinds Guide